bytedream/PyQt5-expansion/README.md

 ## License

-This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0) - see the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.